 Park City is high up in the Wasatch mountain range in Utah in the Western US, a state wrapped around by Idaho to the north, Wyoming to the northeast, Colorado to the east, Arizona to the south and Nevada to the west.
 It also has New Mexico hanging off its southeast corner.

 And getting there is easier than you might think with direct non-stop flights from London Heathrow to Salt Lake City International Airport, where an easy 35-minute shuttle ride will bring you to Park City in time for dinner.
 In September 2020, Salt Lake City International Airport also became home to the United States’ newest air terminal.

 Why ski Park City?

 Food and drink is perhaps the thing the locals take most seriously after skiing.
-Whether you want to drink with the locals in the High West Saloon (the only ski-in distillery in the world), where you can sample their whiskies, take a look at a couple of their gleaming copper stills and soak in the atmosphere of a modern wild west saloon, or spend some time on one of Park City’s many craft breweries or restaurants, you can be assured that the quality will always be first rate.
+Whether you want to drink with the locals in the High West Saloon (the only ski-in distillery in the world), where you can sample their whiskies, take a look at a couple of their gleaming copper stills and soak in the atmosphere of a modern wild west saloon, or spend some time in one of Park City’s many craft breweries or restaurants, you can be assured that the quality will always be first rate.

 - READ NEXT: The Best Ski Towns in the World

-As for the skiing, Park City Mountain Resort is one of North America's best-groomed ski areas, offering incredible terrain parks, a world-class halfpipe (which hosted the 2002 Olympics) and lots of family-friendly facilities.
+As for the skiing, Park City Mountain is one of North America's best-groomed ski areas, offering incredible terrain parks, a world-class halfpipe (which hosted the 2002 Olympics) and lots of family-friendly facilities.
 It’s even included in Vail Resorts’ Epic Pass, and nearby Deer Valley Resort with its five-star amenities and service is covered by the Ikon Pass.

 Here are six great reasons to ski Park City, Utah: